Catholic Church in New Zealand: Politics

 that a Catholic could rise to the highest position in the land.
 New Zealand Catholics were strongly represented in early Labour politics, which shared their dislike for the Protestant Political Association and supported Irish Home Rule.
 In 1922, Bishop James Liston publicly rejoiced at Labour's electoral gains: "Thanks be to God, the Labour people, our friends, are coming into their own – a fair share in the Government of the country."
 In 1935, New Zealanders elected a Labour government led by another Catholic prime minister, Michael Joseph Savage.
 Later prime ministers Jim Bolger and Bill English were practising Catholics while serving in office.

 In the later 20th century, many Catholics took up justice and peace causes in their own communities, as well as nationally and internationally.
 New Zealand Catholics led protests against apartheid during the Springbok tour of 1981.

 Church leaders have often involved themselves in political issues in areas they consider relevant to Christian teachings.
 Recent political engagement by New Zealand bishops have included statements issued in relation to: the anti-nuclear movement; Māori rights and Treaty of Waitangi settlements; the rights of refugees and migrants; and promoting restorative justice over retributive justice in New Zealand.

 In March 2013, Catholic bishops wrote to members of Parliament to state their strong objections to the Marriage (Definition of Marriage) Amendment Bill, which legalised same-sex marriage in New Zealand.
 The letter expressed concern that "state pressure will eventually be brought to bear against people’s freedom of conscience and speech."

 Dioceses and bishops

-There is one Roman Catholic archdiocese and five suffragan dioceses in New Zealand.
+There is one Roman Catholic metropolitan archdiocese and five suffragan dioceses in New Zealand.